gregofgreg5/magick-ink2020/player-characters/chastain/chastain.md

 One night he dreamt of a battle.
 The other him switched places with the echo just as a magical explosion ripped through them both.

-Startled awake, Chastain found that he was now that other version of him in a far off land, with surroundings and comrades he barely knew.
+Startled awake, Chastain found that he was now _that other version of himself_ in a some far off land, with surroundings and comrades he barely knew.
 So far he's been able to convince them that everything is fine.
 But some are starting to suspect that something's off.

+Or maybe he's just crazy, but then where did he learn the ***Echo*** and_ how to fight with it...?_

 **Preferred weapon:**
 Chastain fights with a long sword in each hand (*Feat:* [Dual Wielder](http://dnd5e.wikidot.com/feat:dual-wielder) & Two-weapon Fighting sytle)